patternfly/patternfly-elements/elements/pf-background-image/docs/pf-background-image.md

   </pf-background-image>
   {% endhtmlexample %}

   Examples above require additional CSS to be shown in a container.
-View the [demo](demo/) to see default example.
+View the [demo](demo/) to see the full screen example.
   ```css
   pf-background-image {
     height: 350px;